SuperOfficeDocs/superoffice-docs/docs/en/api/reference/soap/Services88/Associate/index.md

 Handled by the <see cref="T:SuperOffice.Services88.IAssociateAgent">SuperOffice.Services88.IAssociateAgent</see> interface.

-Interface for the Associate Agent
-Associate utilities, notes, not user admininstration

 Download [WSDL file for Services88/Associate](../Services88-Associate.md) if you need to generate your own proxy code.